WV online gambling sites

-West Virginia sports betting launching soon
+West Virginia sports betting underway

-Additionally, in March 2018, state lawmakers passed the WV Sports Lottery Wagering Act, legalizing sports betting in the state.
+In March 2018, state lawmakers passed the WV Sports Lottery Wagering Act, legalizing sports betting in the state.
 This law was passed pending a decision from the US Supreme Court or Congress allowing states to legally offer sports betting.

 That decision was announced on May 14, 2018, with SCOTUS finding PASPA unconstitutional, clearing the way for West Virginia to begin offering legal sports betting.